wootencl/apidocs-v4/source/includes/_enrollment.md

 subscriber.employment_status | The employment status for the subscriber.
-(Full-time, Executive, Hourly, etc.) subscriber.first_name | The first name for the subscriber. subscriber.gender | The gender for the subscriber. subscriber.last_name | The last name for the subscriber. subscriber.member_id | The member id for the subscriber if already enrolled in benefits. subscriber.middle_name | The middle name for the subscriber. subscriber.ssn | The social security number for the subscriber. subscriber.substance_abuse | Does the subscriber have a problem with substance abuse?
+(Full-time, Executive, Hourly, etc.) subscriber.first_name | The first name for the subscriber. subscriber.gender | The gender for the subscriber. subscriber.benefits.group_or_policy_number | The group or policy number for this list item. subscriber.handicapped | Is the subscriber handicapped?
+True or False. subscriber.last_name | The last name for the subscriber. subscriber.late_enrollment | Is the subscriber a late enrollee?
+True or False. subscriber.member_id | The member id for the subscriber if already enrolled in benefits. subscriber.middle_name | The middle name for the subscriber. subscriber.primary_communication_number | The primary communication number for the subscriber. subscriber.primary_communication_type | The type of primary communication above. subscriber.secondary_communication_number | The primary communication number for the subscriber. subscriber.secondary_communication_type | The type of primary communication above. subscriber.ssn | The social security number for the subscriber. subscriber.substance_abuse | Does the subscriber have a problem with substance abuse?
 True or False. subscriber.suffix | The suffix for the subscriber.
 (Optional)